 Solution 2 – Clear Cache and Data from Google Play Store and Downloads

 However, we are looking at a confirmed solution, so make sure to give it a try.
-Follow these instructions in order to clear the Cache and Data from Google Play Store and Downloads:
+Follow these instructions to clear the Cache and Data from Google Play Store and Downloads:

 - Open Settings.